nina-boonyasiti/Accenture-Super-Consultant/README.md

 Once this is complete, run 'pbiviz package' in the command prompt.
 This will generate a .pbiviz file in the dist folder.

 In the 'Visualizations' pane select "Import from file" and import this.pbiviz file.

+Note that there is an additional python file Power Query to use within PowerBi to complete this project.